 1. British Library for Development Studies, an online catalogue of Europe's largest library on international development

-with the slogan "Sharing the best in development policy,
+with the slogan "Sharing the best in global development

-practice and research," is a superlative directory and
+research for policy and practice," is a superlative

-newsletters, and a database of thousands of papers online
+regional and country profiles, and a database of thousands

-at its site or linked.
-Note the Resource Guides
+of papers online at its site or linked.

 an information and analysis service on development and